 But a group of Australian researchers is challenging the conventional wisdom.
 They compared obese patients who followed standard advice, eating a balanced diet with a reduced calorie count, to those who took in just 500 to 800 calories a day, entirely from low-carbohydrate meal replacement beverages.

 More people in the "rapid weight loss" group successfully lost weight, and they were not more likely to gain it back within two years.
-The findings were this week in The Lancet Diabetes and Endocrinology.
+The findings were

 Eighty percent of the patients on the study’s rapid weight-loss plan of 500 to 800 calories per day met their weight-loss goals.
 Just half of their counterparts who followed conventional weight-loss advice did.
 The same percentage of patients in both groups gained their weight back within two years.